standardebooks/tools/README.md

 ### Adding tests

 Tests are added under the `tests` directory.
-Most of the tests are based around the idea of having "golden" output files.
+Most of the tests are based around the idea of having “golden” output files.
 Each command is run against a set of input files and then the resulting output files are compared against the resulting golden files.
 The test fails if the output files do not match the golden files.
 The data files can be found in the `tests/data` directory.

 A custom test flag `--save-golden-files` has been added to automatically update the the golden files for the tests (in an `out` directory for the command).